We aim to be as open with information as we can and you should find a wealth of information on this website.

 Our Publication Scheme - states what information we routinely publish and how to access it.

 You also have rights to unpublished information that we hold:

-Under the Freedom of Information Act 2000, anybody may request information from a public authority.
-The Act confers two statutory rights: to be told whether or not the public authority holds that information; and if so, to have that information communicated to you.
+Under the Freedom of Information Act 2000, you may request information from a public authority.
+The Act gives you the right to be told whether or not we hold that information; and if so, to have that information communicated to you.

 The Data Protection Act 1998, which covers both the public and the private sector throughout the United Kingdom, gives you the right to find out what information, including personnel information, is held about you on computer and in some paper records.
 This is known as the right of subject access.
 You also have a right to have inaccurate data corrected, blocked, erased or destroyed, and to seek compensation through the courts for damage and distress caused by such inaccuracy.

 Our Information Charter sets out how the we handle personal information and how you can address any concerns that you might have.